Asian shares at highest since early March, weak dollar boosts commodities

 Spot gold rose 0.17% to 1,771.37 per ounce.

-Earlier, major Wall Street indexes drew back from record highs hit list week, dragged by shares of Tesla Inc.
+Earlier, major Wall Street indexes drew back from record highs hit list week, dragged by shares of Tesla Inc (TSLA.O).

 The yield on benchmark 10-year Treasury notes rose to 1.6119% compared with its U.S. close of 1.599%.